timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 | Optimized | 0-999,999 | 21,352,869.17 ns |  4000081 B |
 ```

-This solution is tightly optimized, so it would be hard to beat.
+This solution is tightly optimized, so it would be hard to beat it.
 However, it only parses one number at a time, but what if we could parse several numbers at once?
 You guessed it right, I'm talking about using SIMD — single instruction, multiple data — processing.

 ## SIMD Solution: Analysis

-We have [talked](https://timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics) about SIMD a while ago, so I won't dive into details this time.
+We have [talked](https://timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics) about SIMD in the past, so I won’t get into details this time.
 Just to recap, modern x86 CPUs[^1] have various extensions that support processing multiple data with only one instruction.
 They provide additional registers for packed data and a set of instructions to operate on them.
 Most of the instructions are available for programmers through intrinsic functions that lately became available in .NET.

 For our SIMD solution we are going to need a CPU that supports [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), basically, any x86 processor that came out after 2013.
 Luckily for us, we don't need to invent an algorithm that enables vectorized parsing from scratch.
 Wojciech Muła wrote an excellent article [Parsing series of integers with SIMD](http://0x80.pl/articles/simd-parsing-int-sequences.html) that describes the algorithm and its implementation in C++ in detail.
 What we are going to do is analyze it and port the code to C#.

-The core idea behind the SIMD approach is to read the input substring by substring loading each of them into a vector, to shuffle the vector so that the numbers go one after another omitting the commas, and to parse the numbers altogether.
+The core idea behind the SIMD approach is to read the input substring by substring, loading each of them into a vector, to shuffle the vector so that the numbers go one after another, omitting the commas, and to parse the numbers altogether.

 We start by determining the size of the vector.
 In theory, the bigger it gets, the more data we can process at a time, but it's not that simple in practice.
 Since we know that the input string can only contain numbers and commas, we will use bytes for storing characters, that is, one byte for one character.
 AVX2 allows us to use 256-bit (or 32-byte) registers, but there is a catch: a 256-bit register is partitioned into two 128-bit lanes.
 It's not a problem for most instructions, but when it comes to reordering elements within a vector representing the register's data, it's not possible to perform such an instruction cross-lane[^2].
 So, it leaves us with a 128-bit (or 16-byte) vector that would hold our data.